-Get ready to wave goodbye to filling your motorcycle up with petrol, as laws around the world are set in motion for a ban by 2035-2040.
+Get ready to wave goodbye to filling your motorcycle up with petrol, as laws worldwide are set in motion for a ban by 2035-2040.
 This restriction will affect all forms of transportation that rely on petroleum for fuel, ultimately affecting the biking community the most.

 As one can expect, the motorcycling community is not ecstatic about this impending shift towards electric power.
-The current compromise when it comes to electric bikes makes them insufficient for many of the reasons that usually attract people to two-wheelers in the first place.
+The current compromise on electric bikes makes them insufficient for many reasons that usually attract people to two-wheelers in the first place.